sanskrit/raw_etexts_english/blogs/manasataramgini/2005-12-31_the-wonder-of-whippos-i.md

 +++
-title = "The wonder ofxa0Whippos-I"
+title = "The wonder of Whippos-I"

 +++
 As we sat looking around the screen, in the warm interiors, debating